Skip to main content

 A Gateway is a proxy operating at the edge of a mesh, receiving incoming or outgoing HTTP/TCP connections.
 Gateways are typically implemented using L7 proxies (Envoy) and perform security and traffic management functions (authentication, TLS termination, load balancing, etc).
 They are key points of control for policy enforcement.

-Ingress Gateway
+Ingress (or App) Gateway

-An Ingress Gateway is deployed at the boundary of a workload environment such as a mesh.
+An Ingress (or App) Gateway is deployed at the boundary of a workload environment such as a mesh.
 The purpose of the Ingress Gateway is to receive traffic destined for services within the environment, to apply security and traffic management policies, and to forward each request to the target service.

 An Ingress Gateway is typically deployed in each Kubernetes / Mesh cluster, handling external traffic (e.g. from the public internet) for services within that single cluster.